-I do believe that you can drink energy drinks in moderation if drinking them doesn’t set off any symptoms for your acid reflux.
+I do believe that you can drink energy drinks in moderation if drinking them doesn’t set off any symptoms of your acid reflux.
 But I advise you to first discuss with your doctor whether or not you can consume energy drinks if you have acid reflux.

-Some experts don’t recommend drinking beverages like coffee, tea, energy drinks and sodas if you have acid reflux or gastroesophageal reflux disease (GERD) because of the high caffeine content.
+Some experts don’t recommend drinking beverages like coffee, tea, energy drinks, and sodas if you have acid reflux or gastroesophageal reflux disease (GERD) because of the high caffeine content.

 However, for some individuals, energy drinks don’t trigger any symptoms of acid reflux or GERD and they’re able to consume energy drinks without experiencing any side effects.